uidaholib/spec-lumber/_posts/2014/2014-06-18-university-of-idaho-seal.md

 The Lady of Knowledge seal was not discarded.
 In fact, in the mid-1960's it was redrawn and revamped.
 The lines were made cleaner and brighter.
 In addition, the objects in the foreground were more stylized, the sledge and one of the alembics disappeared, and books replaced the scrolls.
 Also, the lady was now looking down towards the book in her lap, reading, no doubt, instead of looking off to the sunrise over the mountain.
 The text was also shortened; it read simply "University of Idaho 1889."
 This new design appeared on the covers of the 1967 and 1969 catalogs.

 The following year the UI "daisy" was introduced in the catalog and became a dominant part of the University's graphic identity.
 But the "Lady" continued her presence inside the catalog through to the present day.
 A different, harsher, line drawing appeared in 1972 and was used until 1993.
 In the following year a darker, more black and white version of the original Lady, her eyes firmly set on the horizon and a scroll on her lap, appeared and has been consistently used since.

+Written January 2002 for the UI Library's Digital Memories website.